 It may be that some of the Registries will now be able to get working phone systems installed, but we rather suspect that the complete failure to finance the service properly will not be improved by this massive increase in Probate Fees.
 It will just be a hidden tax rise, and the deconstruction of the Probate Service will continue to the point where all decisions will be taken by computer, and if you don’t speak computer – tough.

 We have great respect for the staff at Probate Registries and the work they do dealing with people at very difficult times.
-They deserve support, and the funds will be available from April 2019 (or whenever the new Tax actually comes in).
+They deserve support, and the funds will be available from whenever the new Tax actually comes in).
 But we bet they won’t see any of it – the Justice PR people can’t even be bothered to deal with the outcry at the sometimes impossibility of actually getting through to a Probate Registry.
 Clearly, the “computer says NO” is the way forward.

-There are some useful but very minor improvements on the way, but on balance, we believe that the wrecking of the Probate Service is not an accident so any increases will not benefit them, but are pure hidden tax.
+There are some useful but very minor improvements on the way, but on balance, we believe that the wrecking of the Probate Service is not an accident so any increases in Probate Fees will not benefit them, but are pure hidden tax.
 Why not just be honest and put tax rates up?